 The original developers of the Bodden Town Solar facility sought to exit the Caribbean market once the plant entered service.
 BMR seized the opportunity to establish operations in the Cayman Islands, expanding the footprint of its business and positioning itself for further growth in this important market.

 As the only existing utility-scale project, there is potential to expand the project to generate more renewable energy for the island.
+Under BMR’s ownership, operations have improved and power generation has increased by over 10% from prior levels.

 Beyond the Project